ECMA-262-3 in detail. Chapter 5. Functions.

 // [[Construct]] is activated via "new" keyword

-// and exactly it allocates memory for new
+// and it is the one who allocates memory for new

 // objects; then it calls F.[[Call]]